GARLIC: GAussian Representation LearnIng for spaCe partitioning: Method

 \subsection{Adaptive Refinement}

 Controlling the number of Gaussians during training is key for adapting to data complexity; allocating more in dense regions and fewer in simpler ones.
 We employ an adaptive refinement strategy that adjusts the Gaussian set based on local point density.
-Prior approaches rely on positional gradients to guide refinement~\cite{kerbl20233d}, but these become sparse and unreliable in high dimensions.
-In our case, we also require search efficiency, so we refine Gaussians whose bucket cardinality exceeds a threshold: \(|\mathcal{B}_g| > \gamma \cdot |X|\).
-Splitting is performed by applying DBSCAN~\cite{ester1996density} to detect two dense clusters within the bucket.
-If unsuccessful, we fall back to K-Means to produce new means \(\boldsymbol{\mu}_1, \boldsymbol{\mu}_2\), while covariances are scaled down as \(\mathbf{L}_1 = \mathbf{L}_2 = \alpha \cdot \mathbf{L}\), with \(\alpha < 1\).
+Prior approaches rely on positional gradients to guide refinement~\citep{kerbl20233d}, but these become sparse and unreliable in high dimensions.
+In our case, we also require search efficiency, so we refine Gaussians whose cell cardinality exceeds a threshold: \(|\mathcal{B}_g| > \gamma \cdot |X|\). \textit{Splitting }is performed by applying clustering~\citep{kmeansplusplus} to produce new means \(\boldsymbol{\mu}_1, \boldsymbol{\mu}_2\), while covariances are scaled down as \(\mathbf{L}_1 = \mathbf{L}_2 = \alpha \cdot \mathbf{L}\), with \(\alpha < 1\).